machal/cssmine-content/animations-tipy.md

 Tips & Tricks & Links
 =====================

-If animations seem slow or you experience a blinking effect of the whole page, force **hardware acceleration**: Example: `.animated_element { transform: translate3d(0, 0, 0); }`
+If an animations seem slow or you experience a blinking effect of the whole page, force **hardware acceleration**: Example: `.animated_element { transform: translate3d(0, 0, 0); }`

-A newer (and more "by the book") way of solving this issue is using the `will-change: transform` declaration — see [dev.opera.com/articles/css-will-change-property/](<https://dev.opera.com/articles/css-will-change-property/>).
+A newer (and more "by-the-book") way of solving this issue is using the `will-change: transform` declaration — see [dev.opera.com/articles/css-will-change-property/](<https://dev.opera.com/articles/css-will-change-property/>).